 Biology 110 is an introductory-level course, designed to encourage students to explore the field of biology at multiple levels of organization: molecular, cellular, organismal and ecological; Biology 111 will explore these areas of biology through a unifying theme.
-This year Biology B110-002 will investigate the relationship between genotype and phenotype through analysis of inheritance patterns in families and populations, the underlying molecular basis of phenotypes, and an examination of the regulation and decoding of genetic information that ultimately produces whose structure/function dictates cellular activity, and analysis of how mutations affect developmental processes.
+This year Biology B110-002 will investigate the relationship between genotype and phenotype through analysis of inheritance patterns in families and populations, the underlying molecular basis of phenotypes, and an examination of the regulation and decoding of genetic information that ultimately produces proteins whose structure/function dictates cellular activity, and analyses of mutations and how they affect developmental processes.
 We will also discuss ethical issues associated with genetic testing.
 Lecture three hours, laboratory three hours a week.
 There are no prerequisites for this course, but Quantitative Readiness (QR) is required.

 Biology 201 - Genetics

 Biology 376 - Integrated Biochemistry and Molecular Biology II

 This course is the second semester of Integrated Biochemistry and Molecular Biology.
 Students will continue investigating macromolecules, molecular pathways and gene regulation through lecture, critical reading and discussion of primary literature and laboratory experimentation.
 Three hours of lecture, three hours of laboratory per week.
-Prerequisites: Biology 201 - Genetics, Biology 375 - Integrated Biochemistry and Molecular Biology I, or permission of instructor.
+Prerequisites: Biology 201 - Genetics or Biology 375 - Integrated Biochemistry and Molecular Biology I or permission of instructor.

 Biology 393 - Senior Seminar in Molecular Genetics

 This course focuses on topics of current interest and significance in genetics, molecular genetics and genomics.
 Topics vary, and may include the characterization of functional DNA elements, the effects of allelic variation, mechanisms of gene regulation, and/or genetics as a tool for understanding development.
 Students investigate topics of interest through critical reading of primary literature and hone written and oral communication skills via the presentation and discussion of scientific information and ideas.
 In addition, students write, defend, and publicly present one long research paper or thesis.
 Three hours of class lecture and discussion per week, supplemented by frequent meetings with individual students.
 Prerequisites: Biology 201, Biology 376 or permission of instructor.

 Biology 399 - Senior Seminar in Laboratory Investigations (taught every spring by various members of the Biology Department)